JulioJu/AndroidTaquinGame/README.md

     * https://github.com/googlesamples/android-ImmersiveMode/blob/master/Application/src/main/java/com/example/android/immersivemode/ImmersiveModeFragment.java
     * ***Do not compile for version < 18*** Otherwise, add `if` to remove not compatibles flags
+    * Navigation bar seems not be used.
+Therefore Immersive Mode seems not te be
+    * interesting

 * No title, no action bar
     https://stackoverflow.com/questions/26878386/androidwindownotitle-will-not-hide-actionbar-with-appcompat-v7-21-0-0